terrylinooo/githuber-md/README.txt

 * Fix issue #72: Syntax highlight - use prism autoloader plugin instead.
 * Feature request #74: Add an option for match highlighter.

+= 1.11.5

+- Jetpack compatibility #80, #81, thanks @jeherve
+- Fix issue #92
+- Remove donation information - I think nobody will donate to me.
+Special thanks to Norton Torga (from Brasil) who is the only one person donated to me.

 == Known Issues ==